|2007-2008 Ligue title|

 CM: Jean Tigana (France)

+Tigana played 52 times for France.
 He was a member of the great French side of the 1980's.
-He won the Euro 1984 playing in the famous "Magic Square".
+He won the Euro 1984 playing in the famous "Magic Square" alongside Michel Platini.
+He also went to the 1982 and 1986 Wolrd Cup Finals.
 He played with Bordeaux for eight years, winning three league titles and three French Cups.
+He also spent time with Toulon, Lyon and Marseille.

 AM/CM: Alain Giresse (France)

-He was the French footballer of the year in 1982, 1983 and 1987.
-He was part of the "Magic Square" that won the European Cup n 1984.
+Alain Giresse was the French footballer of the year in 1982, 1983 and 1987.
+He was part of the "Magic Square" alongside Michel Platini, Luis Fernández and Jean Tigana that won the European Cup in 1984.
 He also played in the WC finals in 1982 and 1986.
-He played with Tigana at Bordeaux, a side that dominated French football in that period.
+For his club career, he played with Tigana at Bordeaux, a side that dominated French football in that period.
+He also played with Mariselle.

 AM: Johan Micoud (Provence-Alpes-Côte_d'Azur)